RatseerOfRattesse/COAWiki/docs/Story/Mainline Story/Advent of the Haelborne.md

 With a rush of wind, I landed in the middle of a forest clearing, immediately knocking several crienbeasts off their feet.
 As stressed as I was in this over-ranked area of the forest, the thrill of combat rushed me right into the zone.
 Brandishing my dagger, I immediately leapt at the nearest monster, the sheer force of the launch tearing the poor thing’s head right off its body.
 It tumbled about for a few seconds while the rest of its Governance-given energy sapped away and it dissolved into a pile of assorted items.
 Normally monsters didn’t dissolve so quickly, but I must’ve hit that one too hard.

-???+ info
+???+ governance

     [Enemy selected]
-???+ info
+???+ governance

     [60%]
-???+ info
+???+ governance

     [20%]
-???+ info
+???+ governance

     [dead]
-???+ info
+???+ governance

     You have defeated: [Crienbeast]

 Bia dashed into the clearing just a moment later.
 Her scythe flashed into a black and red blur, whirling to spear three beasts through the stomach.
 Viscera spilled, tendons ripped, lots of other yummy fleshy things fell on the ground.
 Yet the three crienbeasts still stood, courtesy of their enhanced tier four attributes.

-???+ info
+???+ governance

     [Enemy selected] x3
-???+ info
+???+ governance

     [40%]
-???+ info
+???+ governance

     [dead]
-???+ info
+???+ governance

     You have defeated: [Crienbeast] x3

 The poor creatures scrambled to re-assert their position – but NOPE, ‘cause I’m here to kick ass and other body parts too.
 A swarm of light blades dislodged from my outstretched hand, trailing fire and burning through poor, weak flesh.
-A second volley ensured their demise with a bonus free cremation (for free!).
+A second volley ensured their demise with a bonus cremation (for free!).

-???+ info "Ability: [Rain of Light] (Attack)"
+???+ governance "Ability: [Rain of Light] (Attack)"

     Incantation: Let the blaze of dawn light the blasphemous mind